,

 Let me rephrase this:

-This would be an empty shell if I censured or disallowed some industry segments to publish content on Bioplastics News.
+This would be an empty shell if I censured or disallowed some industry segments to express themselves on Bioplastics News.

-How is it possible that in Europe anno 2021 organisations are still allowed to conspire against democratic rights?
+How is it possible that in Europe anno 2021 organisations are still allowed to conspire, collude or whatever you want to call it against citizens.

-How is it possible that in Europe anno 2021 organisations are still allowed to conspire against journalists and bloggers?
+How is it possible that in Europe anno 2021 corporations are allowed to conspire, collude, blacklist citizens, bloggers, journalists or anyone else?

 Have some European Bioplastics members slipped onto the path of Evil?